Support services available from the Chaplaincy, and elsewhere in the University and in Edinburgh

 The Chaplaincy building is closed for the summer, but Chaplains are still available for support.
 In the event of an emergency or personal crisis, please call Security on 0131 650 2257 and they will connect you to the on-call chaplain.
 You can also email or phone the Chaplaincy (see the contact link above) for non-urgent requests.

-If you would like support that is specific to your religious faith (including Humanism), then you should be able to find someone in our list of Honorary Chaplains and Belief Contacts.
-Many of them have an email address listed on their profile - the remainder can be contacted via the Chaplaincy.
+If you would like religious or spiritual support that addresses your faith (including Humanism), then you should be able to find someone to discuss this with in our list of Honorary Chaplains and Belief Contacts.
+Many of them have an email address listed on their profile, and you can contact them directly - the remainder can be contacted via the Chaplaincy.

 The University has a wide variety of mental health and wellbeing services.
 Some events put a focus on the academic aspects of University life such as essay writing and exam preparation.
 Others offer the opportunity to learn about the steps you can take to help with common difficulties like ‘being stuck’ or ‘low confidence.’
 There are drop ins, workshops and courses to teach you skills you can apply more widely like Mindfulness and Tai chi.

 Events are organised on campus by the Institute of Academic Development for undergraduates (IAD), The Centre for Sport and Exercise (CSE), The Chaplaincy, The International Student Centre (ISC), and The Student Counselling Service (SCS), and off campus by Health in Mind.

 Nightline - for students in Edinburgh (call 0131 557 4444, 8pm-8am)

 Most of the services above (and the services of an on-call Chaplain) are available outside term-time.
 If you would rather not talk to a member of University staff for whatever reason, Nightline is not available outside term time, but the Samaritans offer a similar service - contact them at the link above or phone on 08457 909090.